imclaren/calmcache/README.md

 	log.Fatal(fmt.Errorf("returned value error"))
 }
 ```

-## Getting and putting bytes without saving in memory
+## Getting and putting bytes without saving byte slices in memory
-calmcache writes and reads directly to and from files, and does not require values to be saved in memory.
+calmcache allows putting bytes into the cache using an io.Reader, and getting bytes from the cache by providing access to an os.File or io.Writer.
 For example:
 ```
 func putAndGetBytes(cachePath, bucket, key string, value []byte) {
 	c, err := calmcache.Open(cachePath)